 Examination of "ballast tanks where required" as a consequence of the results of the Special Survey(See 504.
 2) and Intermediate Survey(See 503.
 3) is to be carried out.
-When considered necessary by the Surveyor, or when extensive corrosion exists, thickness measurements are to be carried out and if the results of these thickness measurements indicate that substantial corrosion is found, the extent of thickness measurements is to be increased in accordance with Annex 1-5, Table 17 of the Guidance.
+When "considered necessary by the Surveyor", or when extensive corrosion exists, thickness measurements are to be carried out and if the results of these thickness measurements indicate that substantial corrosion is found, the extent of thickness measurements is to be increased in accordance with Annex 1-5, Table 17 of the Guidance.
 These extended thickness measurements are to be carried out before the survey is credited as completed.

 Suspect areas identified at previous surveys are to be examined.
 Areas of substantial corrosion identified at previous surveys are to have thickness measurements taken.

-Note: The term "ballast tanks when required" means the ballast tanks which are assigned to be internally examined at annual intervals from the results of Intermediate Survey or Special Survey.

-6. For vessels built under IACS Common Structural Rules(Pt 12 or Pt 13), the identified substantial corrosion areas are to be examined and additional thickness measurements are to be carried out.
+- 1) The term "ballast tanks when required" means the ballast tanks which are assigned to be internally examined at annual intervals from the results of Intermediate Survey or Special Survey. - 2) The term "considered necessary by the Surveyor" means the cases as specified in Ch 1, 801, 3 of the Guidance.
+(2023) - 6.
+For vessels built under IACS Common Structural Rules(Pt 12 or Pt 13), the identified substantial corrosion areas are to be examined and additional thickness measurements are to be carried out.